ericsink/LSM/README.md

 It defines the methods which can be used to search or iterate over one segment, whether it be in memory or on disk.

-MemorySegment is little more than a wrapper around a .NET Dictionary.
-It has a method called OpenCursor() which returns an ICursor.
+This code base doesn't really implement a memory segment object, preferring instead to let the caller use standard .NET collections for that.

-To construct a disk segment, call BTreeSegment.Create.
-Its parameters are a Stream (into which the B+tree will be written) and an ICursor (from which the keys and values will be obtained).
+To construct a disk segment, call BTreeSegment.CreateFromSortedSequence.
+It needs a sequence (aka IEnumerable) of KeyValuePair objects, properly sorted.

+To create a segment from an ICursor, use CursorUtils.ToSortedSequenceOfKeyValuePairs to get the sequence you need.

+To create a segment from a Dictionary, use BtreeSegment.SortAndCreate.

 BTreeSegment.OpenCursor() does what you would expect.